JamieThompson101/My-portfolio/README.md

 ##Description:

 -My motivation for this project was to show off what I've learned thus far in the bootcamp program.
-And what better way to do so than by creating a website from scratch based off of my skills?
+And what better way to do so than by creating a website from scratch based off of my skills.

 -I created this project to become more familiar with CSS and HTML elements and how they interact to compose a website.